 Stir in the crabmeat.

-Spread the crabmeat mixture over the tops of the english muffins.
+Spread a heaping tablespoon of the crabmeat mixture over the tops of the english muffins.
 You want the top to be completely covered, but spread fairly thin with the mixture.
 You should have enough spread for all 12 muffin halves.

 Place the muffins onto a baking sheet and place it into the freezer.
 Let them freeze for 1 hour.